divyamehulmakwana-bit/Uber-Analysis-using-PowerBi/README.md

 - **DAX (Data Analysis Expressions):** For calculated columns, measures, and KPIs.
 - **Kaggle Dataset:** Raw Uber ride data (~1.5 lakh rows).
 - **GitHub:** Hosting screenshots and project documentation.

 ---

+## How to Use
+1. Download the dataset from [Kaggle](https://www.kaggle.com/datasets/yashdevladdha/uber-ride-analytics-dashboard?select=ncr_ride_bookings.csv).
+2. Open Power BI Desktop and import the dataset.
+3. Load the report pages to explore KPIs, trends, cancellations, revenue, and performance metrics.
+4. Interact with filters and slicers to analyze specific months, vehicle types, or pickup locations.

+---